ssubrahmaniyan/AppliedProgrammingLanguage_2024/README.md

 Contact me at ee23b102@smail.iitm.ac.in

 ## Table of contents
-A brief desciption of all the different programs in each week is as follows:
+A brief desciption of all the different programs are as follows:

-1. Implementing a 2-D matrix multiplier without using the numpy library
+matmul: Implementing a 2-D matrix multiplier without using the numpy library
+spicesim: Simulating a SPICE circuit solver with netlist inputs